cgarciae/nnx/README.md

 ### Modules

 NNX Modules are normal python classes, they obey regular python semantics such as mutability and reference sharing, including reference cycles.
 They can contain 2 types of attributes: node attributes and static attributes.
-Node attributes include NNX `Variable`s (e.g. `nnx.param`), Numpy arrays, JAX arrays, submodules Modules, and other NNX types.
+Node attributes include NNX `Variable`s (e.g. `nnx.Param`), Numpy arrays, JAX arrays, submodules Modules, and other NNX types.
 All other types are treated as static attributes.

 ```python
 class Foo(nnx.Module):